 Abstract

-Most spectroscopic parameters are influenced by nuclear dynamics and by the chem. environment.
+Most spectroscopic parameters are influenced by nuclear dynamics and by the chemical environment.
 However, proper inclusion of these effects still represents a challenge in computational spectroscopy studies.
-In many cases, a route coupling satisfactory accuracy with reasonable computational costs consists in the integration of DFT-based methods to compute spectroscopic parameters, with ab initio mol. dynamics simulations to sample from the classical phase space of the system.
-Here, we discuss the application of this approach in two case studies of remarkable practical interest, namely the simulation of the absorption spectrum of 9-methyladenine, an adenine nucleoside model; and the prediction of ESR parameters for nitroxyl radicals, the prototypical spin probes.
-In both cases, the accuracy of the results increases significantly when the subtle interplay of intra-mol. dynamics and solvent effects is introduced.
+In many cases, a route coupling satisfactory accuracy with reasonable computational costs consists in the integration of DFT-based methods to compute spectroscopic parameters, with ab initio molecular dynamics simulations to sample from the classical phase space of the system.
+Here, we discuss the application of this approach in two case studies of remarkable practical interest, namely the simulation of the absorption spectrum of 9-methyladenine, an adenine nucleoside model; and the prediction of electron spin resonance parameters for nitroxyl radicals, the prototypical spin probes.
+In both cases, the accuracy of the results increases significantly when the subtle interplay of intra-molecular dynamics and solvent effects is introduced.

 Lingua originale | Inglese |